mword/joby_sim/README.md

 >./joby_simulation
 ```

+Note: There are two hard-coded runtime parameters in main: run-time and
+iteration-mode.
+Run-time is the number real-world minutes to run and the
+iteration-mode boolean selects between iterations based on the system clock
+(1sec system time == 1min world time) or iterations based on a constant
+0.6sec world time delta.
+I didn't have time to parameterize main().

 ### google test unit testing
 I created a couple of simple unit tests and included googletest as a git submodule.
 I'm new to google tests (I usually use catch2) so I hope this works for you.